 Did you know it is common in Japan to give red Carnations to mothers?
-A tremendous light red Carnation to show admiration is Carnation Tuareg.
+A tremendous bicolored light red Carnation to show admiration is Carnation Cheerio.

 Dark Red Carnations for Mother’s Day

-Carnation Crimson Tempo and Carnation Grand Slam are beautiful dark red Carnations that can be given out of love or to show that your partner is a good mother.
+Carnation Red Soho and Carnation Grand Slam are beautiful dark red Carnations that can be given out of love or to show that your partner is a good mother.

 Pink Carnations for Mother’s Day

 Pink is a more sweet and softer color than red.
-Some great looking light pink varieties are Carnation Pink Bizet and Carnation Lege.
+Some great-looking light pink varieties are Carnation Faith and Carnation Lege.
 If you’re looking for a more intense pink color than Carnation Bernard and Carnation Tonic Golem are excellent choices!

 White Carnations for Mother’s Day